noah-art3mis/mirage/README.md

 1. Configure parameters:

+    -   Basic
         -   `Palette` : your palette.
 For example, you can upload a book cover [here](https://color.adobe.com/create/image-gradient).
         -   `Gradient Size` : 1 for single color background, 2 for two color gradient, etc
         -   `Contrast Threshold` : plates with low contrast are skipped
             -   for higher gradient sizes, a lower threshold is recommended
         -   `Shuffle` : shuffle order of plates

-1. Click the plates you don't want and they will be removed from the list.
+1. Click the plates you like and they will be added to the don't want and they will be removed from the list.

     -   Plates are re-generated every time you change the parameters.
     -   ⚠️ If you have selected plates you like, you will lose them if you make changes to the parameters.